flash10042/cube-and-balls/README.md

 # CUBE AND BALLS
-# Reinforcement Learning and (soon) Deep Reinforcement Learning
+# Reinforcement Learning.
+Q-Learning.

 ## Introduction
-The goal of this project is to create a game and develop an AI Bot able to play it from scratch.
-We use Q-Learning to train agent for "easy" version of the game and soon I'll create a DQN that will be able to play in "hard" mode where balls start fall faster with time.
+The task of this project is learn how to create an agent able to play created game using Q-Learning algorithm.
+The game (environment) sends to the agent his x position, (x,y) position of second bottom ball and x positions of third and forth ball.
+In my opinion this is the best choice of features to track to make Q-Table small enough and train system fast enough (~8 MB).
+At this point, agent does not good enough and crashes into balls on the left half of game field quite often.
+The best posible solution is to create new Q-Table and train the agent on big epochs number and big epsilon value.
+But just for presentation current Q-Table should be fine.

 ## Install
-This project requires Python 3.6, Pygame, Numpy and Matplotlib (optional, needs for progress visualization after game session).
+This project requires Python, Pygame, Numpy and Matplotlib (for progress visualization after game session).
-Soon this project will be using Keras with Tensorflow backend.

 ``` bash
 git clone https://github.com/flash10042/cube-and-balls.git